7 Causes of Burping a Lot after Eating & How to Differentiate Them.

-GERD (gastroesophageal reflux disease) is the reflux of your stomach acid into the esophagus.
+GERD (gastroesophageal reflux disease) is the reflux of stomach acid into the esophagus.

-GERD is thought to be a result of abnormal function of the lower esophageal sphincter (the junction between your esophagus and your stomach.
+GERD is thought to result from abnormal function of the lower esophageal sphincter (the junction between your esophagus and your stomach.

 The lower esophageal sphincter may fail to close after you eat.
 Also, GERD can occur due to a hiatal hernia.
 Hiatal hernia is the upward bulge of the upper part of your stomach through the diaphragm.

 Hiatal hernia with or without GERD can lead to excessive burping after eating.
 Also, GERD, with or without GERD, leads to burping (bleaching).

 - Heartburn (the most frequent symptom): a burning sensation in your chest.

 - Regurgitation of food or a sour liquid (up to your throat).